How To Soften Coarse Gray Hair

 Coloring gray hair with chemical hair dyes, bleaches, or harsh colorants does not soften it.
 These hair colors use chemicals that penetrate the hair shaft and cause further hair damage.

 You can instead opt for natural, vegetable, or vegan hair dyes.
 These do not use harsh chemicals but organic plants, fruits, and vegetables.
-These natural ingredients also contain many nutrients that can replenish your hair strands, build strength, and improve overall hair health.
+An example of this is henna.
+It is less expensive, nourishes the hair, and rarely has side effects (15).

 Infographic: 8 Easy Tips To Soften Coarse Gray Hair